EspressoTrip-v2/concept-application/README.md

 # Micro-service Concept Application

 Event driven micro-service application using RabbitMQ, gRPC and Nodejs.
-Ability to add service mesh if requred.
-UI to be built with micro-frontens.
+Ability to add service mesh like Linkerd or Istio if required.
+UI to be built with micro-frontends.

 #### Prerequisite installations: